ufosc/getting-started/project-template/CODE_OF_CONDUCT.md

 ## Our Pledge

 This code of conduct outlines our expectations for participants within the UF Open Source Club community, as well as steps to reporting unacceptable behavior.
-We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
+We are committed to providing a welcoming and inspiring community for all, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation, and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

 ## Our Standards